-POSITION(S) HELD OFFICER OF THE NAME AGE WITH THE COMPANY COMPANY SINCE Charles M. Brennan III 55 Chairman and Chief Executive Officer 1988 William S. Skibitsky 47 President and Chief Operating Officer of the 1994 Byron D. Nelson 50 Company Senior Vice President, General Counsel and 1994 - Secretary 1984 Elliott C. Robbins 50 Senior Vice President, Chief Financial Officer and Treasurer 1984
+POSITION(S) HELD OFFICER OF THE NAME AGE WITH THE COMPANY COMPANY SINCE Charles M. Brennan III 56 Chairman and Chief Executive Officer 1988 William S. Skibitsky(1) 48 President and Chief Operating Officer 1994 Elliott C. Robbins 51 Senior Vice President, Chief Financial Officer and Treasurer 1984 Byron D. Nelson 51 Senior Vice President, General Counsel and Secretary 1984

-(1) Mr. Skibitsky was elected President and Chief Operating Officer of the Company on July 23, 1996 and was elected President of The L. E. Myers Co. (a wholly owned subsidiary of the Company) on May 12, 1994.
+(1) Mr. Skibitsky was elected President and Chief Operating Officer of the Company on July 23, 1996 and had been previously elected Executive Vice President of the Company and President of The L.E.
+Myers Co. (a wholly owned subsidiary of the Company) on May 12, 1994.